 Tower Bridge is a combined bascule and suspension bridge in London, over the River Thames.
 It is close to the Tower of London, which gives it its name and has become an iconic symbol of London.
 Construction started in 1886 and took eight years to build.
 The bridge consists of two towers which are tied together at the upper level by means of two horizontal walkways which are designed to withstand the forces of the suspended sections of the bridge.

 The 150 year old Big Ben Clock Tower is one of the top tourist attractions in London.
 The name Big Ben actually refers not to the clock tower itself, but to the 13 ton bell housed within the tower and takes its name from the man who first ordered the bell, Sir Benjamin Hall.
-It is the 3th largest free-standing clock tower in the world.
+The present-day Big Ben bell was constructed in 1858 after a first bell of 16 tons cracked irreparably two years prior.
 The clock has become a popular attraction and has appeared in many films.
 In the movie Mars Attacks! for example the Big Ben is destroyed by a UFO attack.